celomaluf/palindrome-validation/README.md

-# INSTALAÇÃO:
+# INSTALATION

-1. Rode o comando "npm install" na pasta raiz.
+1. Run the command "npm install" in the root directory.
-2. Rode o comando bower install na pasta public.
+2. Run the command "bower install" in the public directory.

-# EXECUÇÃO:
+# RUNNING

-1. Rode o comando "node app.js" na pasta raiz.
+1. Run the command "node app.js" in the root directory.

-# TESTE:
+# TESTING

-1. Rode o comando "mocha" na pasta raiz.
+1. Run the command "mocha" in the root directory.